Business Tips

 But that’s not the whole story.
 Women are less ‘very’ sceptical than men, but slightly more ‘somewhat’ sceptical.
 The real indicator though is age.
 Nearly double the number of over 50’s than under 24’s are ‘very sceptical about ‘social comment’.

-Well there’s good news and less good news.
-The good news is that ‘trust’ overall in what journalists write is about five times better than what’s posted in social media.
-Latest data from Statista shows an interesting range though, depending on where in the world you live.
-The Nordic countries are the most trusting, with around two thirds of consumers happy to take what their papers say as factual.
+Well, there’s good news and less good news.
+The good news is that ‘trust’ overall in what journalists write is about five times better than what’s posted on social media.
+The latest data from Statista shows an interesting range though, depending on where in the world you live.
+The Nordic countries are the most trusting, with around two-thirds of consumers happy to take what their papers say as factual.
 On the other hand, of those living in the US, more than seven out of ten see their traditional media as fake.

 UK readers sit in the middle of the pack…not at the most trusting, nor the most cynical.